Curse and mark of Cain: American Protestant racial beliefs on the mark of Cain

-Baptist segregation
+Baptist segregationists

 The split between the Northern and Southern Baptist organizations arose over doctrinal issues pertaining to slavery and the education of slaves.
 At the time of the split, the Southern Baptist group used the curse of Cain as a justification for slavery.
-Some 19th- and 20th-century Baptist ministers in the Southern United States taught the belief that there were two separate heavens; one for Black people, and one for White people.
+Some 19th- and 20th-century Baptist ministers in the Southern United States taught the belief that there were two separate heavens; one heaven was for Black people, and another heaven was for White people.
 Southern Baptists either taught or practiced various forms of racial segregation well into the mid-20th century, though members of all races were accepted at worship services.

-In 1995, the Southern Baptist Convention officially denounced racism and apologized for its past defense of slavery.
+In 1995, the Southern Baptist Convention officially denounced racism and it also apologized for its past defense of slavery.

 The curse of Cain was used to support a ban on ordaining Black people to most Protestant clergies until the 1960s in both the United States and Europe.
-The majority of Christian churches in the world, including the Catholic Church, Eastern Orthodox churches, Anglican churches, and Oriental Orthodox churches, did not recognize these interpretations and did not participate in the religious movement to support them.
-Certain Catholic dioceses in the Southern United States adopted a policy of not ordaining Black people to oversee, administer the sacraments to, or accept confessions from White parishioners.
-This policy was not based on a "curse of Cain" teaching, but was justified by the widely held perception that slaves should not rule over their masters.
-However, this was not approved of by the Pope or by any papal teaching.
+However, the majority of Christian churches in the world, including the Catholic Church, Eastern Orthodox churches, Anglican churches, and Oriental Orthodox churches, did not recognize the racist interpretations and did not participate in the religious movement to exclude Black people from ministry.

+One exception was that certain Catholic dioceses in the Southern United States independently adopted a policy of not permitting Black people to oversee, administer sacraments to, nor accept confessions from White parishioners.
+The justification for this policy was not excused by the espousal of a "curse of Cain" doctrine, instead, it was justified by the widely held perception among southern clergy and congregations that it would offend too many White parishioners if slaves or their descendants had any authority over White people – the race of their former masters and still their presumptive superiors.
+This was neither approved by a Pope nor derived from any papal teaching.